Linyi: History

-Linyi has a history of 2400 years and is home to many historical figures, notably Zhuge Liang and Wang Xizhi.
+Linyi has a history of 2,400 years and is home to many historical figures, notably Zhuge Liang and Wang Xizhi.
 In 1972, the Sun Tzu's Art of War was first discovered here, along with other classics on hand written bamboo slips.
 Sun Tzu's Art of War is currently in display at Shandong Provincial museum.

 On July 25, 1668, an earthquake that had an estimated magnitude of 8.5, occurred just northeast of Linyi, making it the largest historical earthquake in Eastern China, and one of the largest in the world on land.
 In Linyi, no house was left standing, and black water was said to emerge from ground fissures that opened up after the earthquake.

 In the spring of 1938, during the Second Sino-Japanese War, the city was the scene of fierce fighting between Chinese and Japanese troops.
-The civilians were encouraged by army victory in the Battle of Tai'erzhuang, which was nearby, defended Linyi fiercely, but Japanese soldiers breached the walls on April 19, 1938.
+The civilians were encouraged by army victory in the Battle of Tai'erzhuang, which was nearby, defended Linyi fiercely, but Japanese soldiers breached the citywalls on April 19, 1938.
 The defenders withdrew the next day to another contested area 49 kilometers away.

 In 1946, during the Chinese Civil War, the CPC Directorate General of Shandong Wartime Posts was moved from the Yimeng Mountains to Linyi and renamed the Shandong Provincial Postal Administration.